th2018/ML_BIODIVERSITY_PAPER_HITS/README.md

 # ML_BIODIVERSITY_PAPER_HITS
-Count the paper hits of "machine learning approaches+ biodiversity" on Web of Science.
+Use WOS_ML_biodiversity.ipynb to count the paper hits of "machine learning approaches+ biodiversity" on Web of Science.